inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 In this section we present the approach we developed for comparing the footprints and temporal dynamics of neurons identified using Inscopix CNMF-E to those obtained using CaImAn CNMF-E.
 We refer to the footprints and corresponding temporal traces together as a cell set.
-We also provide a summary of the hardware and software used to process the data, including the analysis parameters used for each dataset.
+We also provide a summary of the hardware and software used to process the data, as well as the full list of analysis parameters used to process each dataset.

 ### Cell Set Comparison
-In order to compare the outputs from Inscopix CNMF-E to those obtained from CaImAn, we first defined a metric to quantify the similarity between two cell sets.
+In order to compare the outputs from Inscopix CNMF-E to those obtained from CaImAn CNMF-E, we first defined a metric to quantify the similarity between two cell sets.
 The concept is best explained by first comparing one cell to another.
 A cell is defined by its spatial footprint (2D matrix) and its temporal activity (1D vector).
 Accordingly, two cells can be compared by measuring the similarity between their spatial footprints and the similarity between their temporal traces.